Fictive-Flame/www/src/content/posts/why-video-marketing/post.md

 If you're a business owner, hiring a professional videographer might seem like a luxury.
 In reality, it can be one of the most effective long-term content marketing investments you can make.
 Here's why.

-## Story-driven Content Builds Trust
+## Story-Driven Content Builds Trust

 People don't buy products&mdash;they buy stories.
 They want to know *why* you do the work, not just *what* you sell.
 A skilled interviewer can help craft a compelling narrative that resonates with your audience.
 Our documentary-inspired process at Fictive Flame is designed around this concept, because nobody else has walked the same path as you.